DavidMercier/TriDiMap/doc/image_correlation.rst

    :scale: 40 %
    :align: center

-   *Scheme of different indentation tests (cross-sectional view) and mathematical criteria, for discrimination between correct measurements and artefacts in the correlation process during the ICTBI analysis.*
+   *Scheme of different indentation tests (cross-sectional view) and mathematical criteria, for discrimination between correct measurements and artefacts in the correlation process during the ICTBI analysis*

 References
 ############################################